 The information gathered during this exercise should be used in a Risk Assessment, a formal way to document hazards and put controls in place.

-During the previous exercise it is likely you will have identified several bottlenecks and high traffic areas in your workplace that could encourage close contact between employees.
-The question is, how will you prevent this from happening once they return to work?
+During the previous exercise it is likely you will have identified several bottlenecks and high traffic areas in your workplace that could encourage close contact between people.

 Throughout the COVID-19 crisis, many organizations have implemented the following solutions: